nimakam/nimakam-notes/stablecoin/system.md

 The price feed providers, that are in the trusted category, are responsible for reporting significant changes to the price of ETH in reference currency, within a minute of occurring.
 Significant changes are defined as any rise or drop of more than 5% since a previous report.
 Reporting changes of over 1% are recommended.
 The provider should monitor the latest median price by volume and upon a fall or rise of its value, send a on-chain request to their price contract with the value of:

-1. Up to the minute median by volume rate of ETH in reference currency (ie US dollar $) - eg. $199.80 per ETH.
+1. Up to the minute median by volume rate of ETH in reference currency (ie US dollar $USD) - eg. $199.80 per ETH.
 2. Price time corresponding to blockchain time unit (time in seconds since unix epoch)

 ### Price feed revenue pool